Now over 25 years as an Adobe Illustrator plugin developer

 I contracted out to GE Medical Systems in the early 80s where I worked on a Xerox Star system, the predecessor to today’s graphical computers, and dove into the world of digital art and design.
 Personal computer illustration software was consistently disappointing, but I later found a gem in Adobe Illustrator 1.1 running on an Apple Lisa (the forerunner to the Macintosh).
 I found a niche doing cutaways of machinery, and was thrilled when Photoshop allowed me to finally retire my airbrush.

 One day at work I noticed a coworker sitting at a $30,000 Unix workstation using a drug store calculator to figure metric conversions for a technical document she was working on.
 That didn’t make much sense to me, so in 1990 I wrote my first shareware application, Conversion, which later became one of Macworld’s top 30 shareware items.
 Of course, the Unix operating system offered many opportunities for scripting, as did the high-end technical publishing software, Interleaf.
 As Illustrator matured to version 5 (not CS5, just 5) in 1993, they began to support plugins and I immediately began writing them.
-I started with early versions of Concatenate (then called ConnectFragments), Select Menu, Square Up, one to project artwork to or from isometric (similar to CADtools), and other assorted utilities.
-Gee, next year will be my 25th anniversary as an Illustrator plugin developer!
-When Adobe’s FrameMaker became a formidable challenger to Interleaf in the technical manual world, I wrote another utility to translate illustrations between the two rivals’ formats, as well as to and from Adobe Illustrator.
+I started with early versions of Concatenate (first called ConnectFragments), Select Menu, Square Up, one to project artwork to or from isometric, and other assorted utilities.
+I didn’t expect that over 25 years later I’d still be writing Illustrator plugins!
+When Adobe’s FrameMaker became a formidable challenger to Interleaf in the technical manual world, I wrote another utility, ARTery, to translate illustrations between the two rivals’ formats, as well as to and from Adobe Illustrator.

 I went to my current job in book and magazine publishing in 1996.
 As newer versions of Illustrator added more features, there were always needs for new plugins that arose from the stringent demands of commercial publishing, and new plugins followed to address those needs.